AdobeDocs/experience-platform.en/help/rtcdp/destinations/google-customer-match-destination.md

 ## Overview {#overview}

-[Google Customer Match](https://support.google.com/google-ads/answer/6379332?hl=en) lets you use your online and offline data to reach and re-engage with your customers across Search, Shopping, Gmail, YouTube, and Display.
+[Google Customer Match](https://support.google.com/google-ads/answer/6379332?hl=en) lets you use your online and offline data to reach and re-engage with your customers across Google's owned and operated properties, such as: Search, Shopping, Gmail, YouTube, and Display.

 ![Google Customer Match destination in the Real-time CDP UI](/help/rtcdp/destinations/assets/google-customer-match-catalog.png)